-Small batch typically means 1,000 litres or fewer.
-Hendrick’s distills in miniscule batches of 500 litres, which gives our master distiller even greater control of her careful artistry.
+Small batch typically means 1,000 liters or fewer.
+Hendrick’s distills in miniscule batches of 500 liters, which gives our master distiller even greater control of her careful artistry.

 Hendrick’s wondrous botanical signature consists of flowers, roots, fruits, and seeds from the world over: yarrow, juniper, elderflower, angelica root, orange peel, caraway, coriander, chamomile, cubeb berry, orris root and lemon.
 They function to complement and set the stage for our delicious duet of infusions: rose petal and cucumber.

-No other gin taste like Hendrick’s because no other gin is made like Hendrick’s.
+No other gin tastes like Hendrick’s because no other gin is made like Hendrick’s.

 We infuse our gin with the remarkable Bulgarian Rosa Damascena and specially selected cucumbers from the finest producers.

 *source Hendrick’s Gin